mildred/actioncable-to-eventsource/README.md

     - `timeout` (default `25`): force the server to reploy within the given number of seconds.
 Set to `0` to disable.

+    - `poll-queue` (default `32`): sets the queue size

   The response is a JSON object in the form of:

         {
-          "message": null,
+          "messages": [],
+          "session_id": "",
+          "dropped": 0,
+          "queue_length": 0
         }

-  The `message` property correspond to the messages defined in the EventSource API above.
-If there is no message (in case of timeout), it is `null`.
+  The `messages` property correspond to the messages defined in the EventSource API above.
+If there is no message (in case of timeout), it is empty.
+The `queue_length` is the number of message left in queue and `dropped` is the number of messages dropped since last query because of a full queue.
+  `session_id` can be used to check that the background channel has not been restarted.

   The session is kept on the server for a minimum of 30 seconds after the response.
 The client has that time to issue another identical request to get